 With the risk of sounding like a grumpy old man – “when I was a young lad…”

 ….We didn’t have Mr Google at our disposal when we wanted to know something, or complete our homework.
 We honed in on our innate desire to want to learn more, to know more, to strive and to grow.
 After all, that’s how we got here.
-If our ancestor’s didn’t learn through trial and error, you wouldn’t be sitting here right now, checking out that pretty girls side-boob.
-Or that gorgeous guy’s hunky forearms.
+If our ancestor’s didn’t learn through trial and error, you wouldn’t be sitting here right now with the privilege of whining.

 By the end of the school summer holidays I would have a tan that would make most girls in a New Jersey nightclub green with envy.
-I’d literally be outside every second, getting up to mischief, playing football, looking for adventure and breathing in the beautiful air of mother earth.
+I’d literally be outside every second, getting up to mischief, playing football, looking for adventure and using creativity through imagination to get that.
 My little brother’s summer school holiday’s are not the same.
 You’re lucky to get him outside and off the Nintendo Wii – this saddens me.
-I fear that our future generations will be more stupid, but I’d like to be wrong.
+I fear that our future generations will become more stupid, but I’d like to be wrong.

 I feel they will be less hungry than the generations before and that they are being smothered.

 Hold on a minute.
-Don’t you make money via the internet?
+Don’t you make money via the internet, you ask?
 Doesn’t it pay for you to travel the world?

 Indeed I do and indeed I have.
 As an invention and business perspective – the internet amazes me and yes, I make my bread and butter online and it’s my personal opinion that the scope to earn online is absolutely colossal.
 There’s no ceiling in this game and I’m extremely indebted to the world wide web.
 However…